akhikhl/gretty/README.md

 1. The web-application gets compiled (if it's not up-to-date).
 2. Embedded jetty starts in separate java process against compiled classes and their dependencies.
    **important**: Upon start, the process is in suspended-mode and listens for debugger commands on port 5005.
-3. Upon resume, jetty process starts listening for HTTP-requests on port 8080, goes to infinite loop and listens for service signals on port 9999.
+3. Upon resume, jetty process starts listening for HTTP-requests on port 8080, goes to infinite loop and listens for service signals on port 9900.
 4. Gradle script waits for jetty process to complete.
-5. When "shutdown" signal comes, jetty process shuts down and gradle script continues normal execution of tasks.
+5. When "stop" signal comes, jetty process stops and gradle script continues normal execution of tasks.
 6. When "restart" signal comes, jetty process restarts the web-application and continues waiting for signals.

 Note that this task does not depend on "war" task, nor does it use "war"-file.